 Soft 20 | S | S | S | S | S | S | S | S | S | S |

-The strategy from the chart above coincides with the one for double-deck and multiple-deck variants with a dealer hitting soft 17, i.e. you double against the 6 and stand against the rest of the exposed cards of the dealer.
+The strategy in the chart above coincides with that for double-deck and multi-deck variants where the dealer hits soft 17, i.e. you double against a 6 and stand against all other upcards.
 Follow the moves from the chart below when you are up against a dealer standing on soft 17 in games that utilise anywhere between two and eight packs of cards.

 Soft 19 and Soft 20 Basic Strategy Chart for Double- and Multi-Deck S17 Blackjack | ||||||||||